SMAC-Group/navigation/README.md

 Furthermore, the package is currently in an early development phase.
 Some functions are stable and some are still in development.
 Moreover, the GitHub version is subject to modifications/updates which may lead to installation problems or broken functions.

-You can install the stable version of the `navigation` package with:
+You can install the latest version of the `navigation` package with:

 ```
 devtools::install_github('https://github.com/SMAC-Group/navigation')